Contact Center as a Service Market To Triple Growth Amid Concerns

 2. Lower Total Cost of Ownership (TCO)

-According to Lantellegence’s sample computation, CCaaS can take longer than 48 months to reach breakeven for 80 to 140 agents.
+According to Lantellegence’s sample computation, CCaaS can take over 48 months to reach breakeven for 80 to 140 agents.
 Despite this, it remains a strong option considering the long-term value of the service and its minimal TCO.

 TCO computes the direct and indirect costs of purchasing, acquiring, or investing in a service or solution.
 Direct expenses refer to the costs of buying products and services.
 Indirect expenses include maintenance, installation, technical support, employee training, and upgrades.